Muntinlupa–Cavite Expressway: Toll

-Tolls are assessed in each direction at the toll barrier, based on class.
-An interoperability agreement signed by the operators of Muntinlupa–Cavite and South Luzon Expressways was signed three days before the formal opening of the former.
-The result of the agreement is that motorists using the Muntinlupa–Cavite Expressway will have to pay a toll fee depending on the vehicle class in addition to the toll fee from the South Luzon Expressway or Skyway to Susana Heights Exit.
-Eastbound vehicles opting to pay in cash are given tickets at MCX Toll Plaza and will pay their toll fees upon exit from SLEX or STAR Tollway or at Skyway Main Toll Plaza.
-In accordance with law, all toll rates include a 12% value-added tax.
+Tolls are assessed in each direction at the toll barrier based on class.
+On July 21, 2015, Ayala Corporation and San Miguel Corporation, the operators of Muntinlupa–Cavite and South Luzon Expressways, respectively, signed an interoperability agreement.

+As a result of the agreement, motorists using the Muntinlupa–Cavite Expressway would be required to pay a toll fee, which depends on the vehicle class, in addition to the toll fee between their entry or exit point at SLEX, Skyway, or since 2022, the STAR Tollway and Susana Heights Exit.
+Eastbound vehicles receive tickets at the MCX Toll Plaza when paying in cash, and they pay their toll fees upon exit from SLEX or STAR Tollway or at the Skyway Main Toll Plaza in Muntinlupa, as part of San Miguel Corporation's Seamless Southern Tollways.
+Westbound vehicles pay their toll fees at the MCX Toll Plaza.
+Under the law, all toll rates include a 12% value-added tax.

-The expressway implements an electronic toll collection (ETC) system, using the RFID-based Autosweep.
+The expressway implements an electronic toll collection (ETC) system using the RFID-based Autosweep.
 The ETC system is shared with SMC Infrastructure tollways such as SLEX, Skyway, STAR Tollway, NAIAX, and TPLEX.